aimms/documentation/webui/css-styling.rst

 .. image:: images/Annotations_view2.png
     :align: center

-Finally, one can assign the value ``readOnly`` to ``FlagsOfX(i,j)`` for the (updatable) values of X(i,j) which should appear as read-only in the front-end.
+Finally, one can assign the value ``readOnly`` to ``FlagsOfX(i,j)`` for the (updatable in the model) values of X(i,j) which should appear as read-only in the front-end.

 .. note::
      Please note that in AIMMS versions prior to 4.71, you had to define a string parameter called :token:`X_flags(i,j)` (with the domain of this '_flags identifier' being a valid subdomain of the original identifier) in order to achieve the same result.
-This had the disadvantage that when you renamed the original identifier, the '_flags identifier' was not automatically renamed with it, possibly leading to unexpected effects in the WebUI front-end.
+This had the disadvantage that when you renamed the original identifier, the '_flags identifier' was not automatically renamed along with it, possibly leading to unexpected effects in the WebUI front-end.

 Widgets and CSS properties supported for annotations